 2. Paint the Heart Pieces

 As you work, keep the little pieces in approximately the same arrangement from the template.
-This helps you in two big ways — you'll be able to see how the colors will look when the card is finished, and you'll have a much easier time piecing together your heart at the end.
+This way you'll be able to see how the colors will look when the card is finished, and you'll have a much easier time piecing together your heart at the end.

-As you paint, you can keep the color on each piece pure OR you can add spritzes of water and drips of other colors to blend the heart together in interesting ways.
-The easiest way to find a design you totally love is to play around with your paint!
+As you paint, you can keep the color on each piece pure or you can add spritzes of water and drips of other colors to blend the heart together in interesting ways.

 Once each piece is painted, set 'em all aside until they're dry.
-You can add fresh water or even more color or both during the drying process to create more saturated areas of color and contrast.
+You can add fresh water, more color or both during the drying process to create more saturated areas of color and contrast.

 4. Arrange the Pieces

-When the facets are completely dry, glue 'em down to one of the solid heart pieces with your craft glue.
-This step can get a bit complicated, even for you puzzle-lovers out there.
-To make it easier, refer back to the template (either on your screen or print out a second copy) so you can reference where each piece is placed as you work.
+When the facets are completely dry, glue 'em down to one of the solid heart pieces.
+This step can get complicated, so refer to the template (either on your screen or a second printed copy) so you can see where each piece goes as you work.